The Farley Center Philosophy

 Rehabs.com 360 Guide

-Located beside the scenic Waller Mill Park near colonial Williamsburg, Va., the Farley Center at Williamsburg Place offers medical detox, short- and long-term residential care, and outpatient treatment for adults struggling with substance abuse.
-Though some co-occurring difficulties are addressed — including process addictions, trauma, and relationship issues — the Farley Center treats addiction as a primary illness.
+Located beside the scenic Waller Mill Park near colonial Williamsburg, Va., The Farley Center offers medical detox, short- and long-term residential care, and outpatient treatment for adults seeking treatment for substance abuse.
+Though some co-occurring disorders are addressed - including process addictions, trauma, and relationship issues - the Farley Center treats addiction as a primary illness.

 TREATMENT & ASSESSMENT

-Treatment is firmly rooted in the disease concept of addiction and the 12-Steps, and step work is supplemented by cognitive behavioral therapy (CBT) and pharmacotherapy.
-Goals of treatment include reconnecting with feelings, identifying issues underlying the addiction, and developing strategies for relapse prevention.
+Treatment is firmly rooted in the disease concept of addiction and the 12-Steps.
+Performing step-work is supplemented by cognitive behavioral therapy (CBT) and pharmacotherapy.
+The goals of treatment include reconnecting with feelings, identifying issues underlying the addiction, and developing strategies for relapse prevention.
 Families are encouraged to attend a weekend-long family program.

 The main treatment modality utilized is group therapy, although individual counseling is also offered.
 Experiential therapies include the Mandala Assessment Research Instrument (MARI) and activity therapy.

-In addition to primary residential treatment, there’s an extended residential program for those struggling with unresolved problems, such as chronic relapse, chronic pain, and/or dual diagnosis.
+In addition to primary residential treatment, there’s an extended residential program for those seeking treatment for unresolved problems, such as chronic relapse, chronic pain, and/or co-occurring disorders.
 An intensive outpatient program (IOP) offers a minimum of three hours of therapy, four times a week.

 The Farley Center also offers a range of specialized treatment tracks.
 There is a military support program for active servicemen and veterans, a young adult track for those aged 18 to 25, and a track for professionals, including those in the medical profession.
 In Virginia, there are only 31 (13.9 percent) facilities that offer specialized treatment for veterans.
 The Farley Center is also one of the 46 (20.6 percent) facilities with treatment options for young adults.

 Aftercare consists of a clinical group and referrals to Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) meetings.
 All successful graduates are also eligible to enroll in a 12-month recovery support program, which includes weekly check-ins from a clinician.

-According to the Farley Center’s website, staff include an addiction medicine physician, a psychiatrist, psychologists, licensed social workers and counselors, and nurses.
+The Farley Center's staff includes an addiction medicine physician, a psychiatrist, psychologists, licensed social workers and counselors, and nurses.
 It is one of 33 (14.8 percent) treatment facilities in Virginia accredited by the Joint Commission.